wowselim/eventbus-service/README.md

-Before running the application, we need to call `EventBus#initializeServiceCodec`, which also lets you add your own codecs in case you want the code to run in a clustered setup.
+Before running the application, we need to call `EventBus#initializeServiceCodec`, which also lets us add our own codecs in case we want the code to run in a clustered setup.

 This service is fully implemented in the `example` module.

 ## Limitations

-Due to the nature of Kotlin you need to be extra careful when handling sealed class / interface hierarchies that include `object` declarations as their identities will vary on the sending and receiving end.
+Due to the nature of Kotlin we need to be extra careful when handling sealed class / interface hierarchies that include `object` declarations as their identities will vary on the sending and receiving end.

-This means when using `when` expressions, you need to add an otherwise unnecessary `is` to the objects:
+This means when using `when` expressions, we need to add an otherwise unnecessary `is` to the objects:

 ```kotlin